monkcs/WiringPiSharp/README.md

    When you have the code, compile it using your favor of C# complier.
 After that it is only left for you to reference it in your project.

 ####3.
 Test it out!
-   Here are a small example of the WiringPi and the WiringPiSharp in action
+   Here are a small example of the WiringPi and the WiringPiSharp in action that will "blink" the output on pin 14:

 ```C#
 using System.Threading;